 What is "eclecticism?"
 In simplest terms, it is theprocess of compiling a text from multiple sources.
 This is incontrast to the notion of editing from a"proof text,"in which one follows a chosen text unless there is an overwhelmingreason to do otherwise.

-In New Testament criticism, there are basically three approaches:"Thoroughgoing" eclecticism (also known as "radical"eclecticism), "Reasoned" or"Rational" eclecticism, and "Historical/Documentarycriticism."
-The first two approaches are always eclectic,compiling a text from multiple sources, and the third may beeclectic also.
+In New Testament criticism, there are basically three approaches:"Thoroughgoing" eclecticism (also known as "radical"eclecticism), "Reasoned" or"Rational" eclecticism (W. W. Greg once referred to thisas "restricted" eclecticism), and "Historical/Documentarycriticism."
+The first two approaches are always eclectic,compiling a text from multiple sources, and the third, although notinherently eclectic, has (as noted) always been so in practice.

 In simplest terms, thoroughgoing eclecticism consists of takingall manuscript readings and choosing the best based solely oninternal criteria.
 Historical/documentary criticism consists ofchoosing readings based solely on their manuscript attestation,by some means such as preparing a stemmaor counting text-types or justfollowing the best manuscript.
 Andreasoned eclecticism consists of splitting the difference:Evaluating variants based on both their attestationand their intrinsic merit.